sato2021-el/Db-assessment/README.md

 const authorname = "ILYASS EL HARRASS";

+Please note that this project uses Mongodb as a database. to ensure the project works locally the Db will be coded in the code, it wont be a live a data however that can be changed.

 Make sure you have the required framework install / ( npm install node.js ) **

 This small project is built to import/export data and